MHamzaS45/PROGRAMMING/Week 8 /README.md

 # Week 8 - Modules and libraries

-Overview
-Files included

 Purpose of tasks:

 • Understand what Python modules and libraries are.

-• Use built-in modules like math, random, and datetime.
+• Use built-in modules like math, random, sys, datetime

-• Create and import their own modules.
+• Create and import their own modules, especially from previous files.

-• Understand the difference between import and from ... import.
+• Understand the difference between import and from ... import (Exhibited clearly in A8 Task 4.py)

 • Recognize the risks of namespace collisions.